dobemad/MPK249/README.md

 self.MIDI_IN_GET_NAME = "MIDIIN4 (MPK249)"
 self.MIDI_OUT_SEND_NAME = "MIDIOUT4 (MPK249)"
 ```
-with your actual midi port names for sysex communications. (e.g. "MIDIIN4 (MPK269)" )
+with your actual midi port names for sysex communications. (e.g. "MIDIIN4 (MPK261)" )

 ## Command-line scripts usage
 To use the command line scripts in the scripts folder, you will need to already have a SINGLE preset dump file (.syx)
 (do not use the "ALL" preset dump).

+All scripts have a --debug option so you read the actual dump bytes the script is reading / referring to

 ### Sample usage:
 ### Faders script